-All of our courses/modules are highly practical, offering you the chance to be part of an interactive writing community.
+All of our courses and modules are highly practical, offering you the chance to be part of an interactive writing community.
 As well as detailed feedback from your tutor on your assessed work, you have opportunities to give and receive constructive criticism to work in progress through online workshops and discussions with fellow students.
 You will be taught how to glean writing techniques from all that you read, and to increase the range of your reading and writing.

-We provide two 60 credit modules, A215 Creative Writing, which includes fiction, poetry, and life writing, and A363 Advanced Creative Writing, which continues development in fiction, poetry and life writing, and also teaches scriptwriting for radio, stage and screen.
-You might also be interested in A105 Voices, Texts and Material Culture (60 credits).
+At undergraduate level we provide two 60 credit modules: Creative writing, which includes fiction, poetry, and life writing, and Advanced creative writing, which continues development in fiction, poetry and life writing, and also teaches scriptwriting for radio, stage and screen.
+You might also be interested in Voices, texts and material culture (60 credits).
 This module is built around the broad concepts of voices, texts and material culture.
-Book 3, ‘Doing Things with Words’, focuses on language in a wide range of contexts.
+Book 3, ‘Doing things with words’, focuses on language in a wide range of contexts.

 If you would like to experience some of the practical activities that are the principal method of learning on our modules, see our sample exercises.
 If you would like a taster of some of our study materials, you can try this chapter from a course workbook and listen to some of our interviews with authors.
 See What our students say for some individual stories about how certain students have developed their writing and careers by taking the modules.

 Some of our students go on to take our MA in Creative Writing or to pursue careers in teaching or publishing.

 Below are details of two publications produced by our creative writing team.

 The A215 workbook, Creative Writing: A Workbook with Readings has been co-published with Routledge.
 It is used by other universities and has attracted worldwide sales.